-Studies Show That Consumers Buy the Packaging – and then the Product
+Studies Show That Consumers Buy the Product and the Packaging, Simultaneously

 Age-old wisdom tells us not to judge books by their covers.
 But market analysis suggests that consumers judge products by their covers all the time.